Public-Health-Scotland/dose_instruction_parser/doc/sphinx/source/doc_pages/developing_di_parser.rst

-.. _`Development`:
+.. _Development:

 Developing the :program:`dose_instruction_parser` package
 =========================================================

-If you find a bug or would like to request an enhancement to the code, please open an issue on GitHub.
+If you find a bug or would like to request an enhancement to the code, please open an issue on `GitHub <https://github.com/Public-Health-Scotland/dose_instruction_parser/issues>`_.
 If you would like to contribute, please fork this repository and open a pull request.

 Improving/modifying the existing rules